 How many hours a day does a cockatiel sleep?

 A cockatiel sleeps around 10 to 14 hours per day.
 The upper and lower margins depend on the age and condition of the cockatiel.
 Older cockatiels sleep a lot more.
-Cockatiels also take more sleep time in winters as the day and is much earlier than it used to in the summer days.
+Cockatiels also enjoy more sleep time in winters as days end early in the colder season.

 How much sleep do cockatiels need